-• General fund
+· General fund

 Donation revenue is recorded in the year to which it relates if receipt is reasonably assured.
 Revenue relating to specific events and programs that have not yet occurred is recorded as deferred revenue until the event or program takes place.
-Fundraising for the capital campaign are amounts received pursuant to a campaign to provide funding for the Society's new facility.
-The amounts received are recorded as deferred revenue until they are contributed to the Society.
+Fundraising for the capital campaign are amounts received pursuant to a campaign to provide funding for the Society's new facility and are recorded as revenue when received.